luke-anglin/hyde/_posts/algorithms/2022-01-21-Asymptotics.md

 ### Find Max Subarray

 1. Divide the array into two parts
-2. Figure out of the max subarray is in the left, right, or crossover section
+2. Figure out if the max subarray is in the left, right, or crossover section
 3. Return the sum of that section

 ![MaxSub](https://i.imgur.com/Iaj8Suq.png)